kr55/ssrs-reports-migration-wizard-docs/index.md

 - **Flexible Migration Targets**:
   - From SSRS Report Server to another SSRS Report Server
-  - From/to an SRMW (SSRS Reports Migration Wizard) file
+  - From or to an SRMW file

 - **Tree View Selection**:
   - Select exactly which objects to migrate
   - Visual and intuitive navigation through report folder hierarchy

 - **Update Data Source Connections:**
-  - Optionally review and update connection strings and credentials during migration.
+  - Optionally review and update connection strings and credentials during migration

 - **Preserve Shared References**:
   - Automatically detect and link shared datasets and data sources